j-o-e-d-o-e/vehicle_counter/README.md

 # open_cv

-This code is party based on the very helpful repo by @iandees: https://github.com/iandees/speedtrack
+This code is partly based on the very helpful repo by @iandees: https://github.com/iandees/speedtrack